stephengrice/translations/russian/_short/alternative_anthem_poem.md

 They opened the Cosmos and Antarctica, but there it is impossible to live!

-Those strange Russians can tell you: “Well, no.”
+Those strange Russians can tell you: "Well, no."

 Those strange Russians are poor in the richest country.